Effective Date: March 14, 2019

 We collect information two ways: Information we get from your use of our Services, and information you provide to us directly.

-Information we get from your use of the Services is primarily non-personally-identifying information of the sort that web browsers, servers, and services like Google Analytics* typically make available, such as the browser type, language preference, referring site, and the time of each visit.
+Information we get from your use of the Services is called usage data, which is primarily non-personally-identifying information of the sort that web browsers, servers, and services like Google Analytics* typically make available, such as the browser type, language preference, referring site, and the time of each visit.
 Other non-identifying information that we might have access to includes how you use the Service (e.g. search queries), your approximate location, cookies, etc.

 We collect this non-personally-identifying information in order to better understand how visitors use the Services and, where possible, to improve their experience.
 For instance, we log the time it takes to run database queries so that we can improve performance.
 In some cases, we may publicly display information that is not personally identifying in the aggregate, (e.g., by publishing a report on trends in the usage of our Services) or may provide the aggregate data to third parties.